 HIV & AIDS

 HIV is found in the body fluids of an infected person, which includes semen, vaginal & anal fluids, blood, and breast milk.
-It is a fragile virus and does not survive outside the body for long.
+It cannot be transmitted through sweat or urine.